-Physical Exams: In compliance with North Carolina law, all students entering pre-kindergarten and kindergarten must present a physical exam report by the first day of school entry.
-The assessment must have been completed within 12 months before school entry.
+Health Assessments: In compliance with North Carolina law, all students entering pre-kindergarten and kindergarten must present a physician's health assessment report by the first day of school entry.
+The assessment must have been completed within 12 months prior to entering school.

 Immunizations: According to North Carolina law, parents/guardians must present a completed immunization certificate on or before the first day of school.
-If documentation is not provided, the child can be excluded from school and parents and/or guardians have 30 calendar days to provide documentation.
-After the 30 days, the student will be excluded from school until proof is presented.
+If documentation is not provided, the child can be excluded from school.
+Parents and/or guardians may be given 30 calendar days to provide the required before documentation.